susmit31/obsidian/Notes/Brainstem Clinical Neuroanatomy Made Flabbergastingly Simple.md

 |                          |                          |                |                                                         |
 | Medulla (posterolateral) | PICA                     | Wallenberg     | i5, i9–11, Horner + contralateral pain/temp loss        |

+# Reflexes
+## Light and Accommodation Reflexes

+### Simplified Pathways
+- Light enters through the retina and passes through the optic nerves to the primary visual cortex, V1, generating the visual experience
+- V1 signals are transmitted to V2, V3 etc for higher-order processing
+- Another part of the signals from CN2 go to the pretectal nucleus, which then forwards it to Edinger-Westphal nuclei *of both sides*, thereby triggering, through CN3 efferents, the **light reflex** in both eyes
+- In case of accommodation, signals from V2, V3 etc higher order visual centres of both sides directly travel to EWN of both sides, thereby triggering the **accommodation reflex**.

+### Clinico-anatomical correlations
+- Since the *accommodation reflex bypasses pretectal nucleus*, lesions of the pretectal nucleus will cause **light-near dissociation**
+- Also, if the retina/CN2/optic chiasm happens on one side, then the pretectal nucleus of that side won't be stimulated when light is shone, and so light reflex doesn't get triggered.
+However since the accommodation reflex depends on afferents from higher-order visual processing which is inherently bilateral where both V1's share information through the corpus callosum, during lesions of retina/CN2 etc of one side, the other side will still contribute to the V2 and higher, and that means that V2 on the diseased side will trigger accommodation - i.e. there's also light-near dissociation in this case.

+### Aetiology of LND

+- **Argyll-Robertson pupil**: Pretectal nucleus lesion due to syphilis, which causes LND by the aforementioned mechanism.
+- **Holmes-Adie’s Tonic Pupil**: Results from damage to the ciliary ganglion or postganglionic parasympathetic fibers (e.g., due to viral infection, diabetes, or autoimmune conditions like Sjögren’s syndrome).
+The pupil is initially dilated, with slow or absent light response.
+Over time, aberrant regeneration of fibers to the ciliary muscle (for accommodation) restores the near response, but the light response remains poor.